Ozone Disco fire: Investigation and aftermath

-Six people involved with Westwood Entertainment were tried before the courts for criminal charges of "reckless imprudence resulting in multiple homicide and multiple serious injuries".
-On March 16, 2001, the president of Westwood Entertainment, Hermilo Ocampo, and the corporation's treasurer, Ramon Ng, were found guilty by a Quezon City trial court and sentenced to a four-year prison term, and fined 25 million pesos each.
-They and their co-accused (who were acquitted) were also ordered to indemnify the families of the deceased 150,000 pesos, and 100,000 pesos to the injured.
-The trial court concluded that Ocampo and Ng failed to provide fire exits and sprinklers inside the establishment, that the fire extinguishers they placed were defective, and that the lone exit was through a small door that swung inward and did not meet the standard set by the building code.
-A former employee who was among the survivors of the fire has claimed that the inward swinging doors were installed because it was good feng shui.
+Six people involved with Westwood Entertainment Company, Inc. were tried for criminal charges of "reckless imprudence resulting in multiple homicide and multiple serious injuries".
+On March 16, 2001, Westwood Entertainment president Hermilo Ocampo and corporate treasurer Ramon Ng were found guilty by a Quezon City trial court and sentenced to a four-year prison term, and fined ₱25 million each.
+They and their co-accused (who were acquitted) were also ordered to indemnify the families of the dead ₱150,000, and ₱100,000 pesos to the injured.
+The trial court concluded Ocampo and Ng had failed to provide fire exits and sprinklers inside the establishment, the fire extinguishers they placed were defective, and the only exit was a small door that swung inward and failed to comply the building code.
+A former employee who had survived the fire said the inward swinging doors were installed as it was good feng shui.

-In November 2001, twelve officials of the Quezon City government were charged before the Sandiganbayan for reckless imprudence resulting in multiple homicides and multiple serious injuries.
+In November 2001, twelve officials of the Quezon City government were charged before the Sandiganbayan (the country's anti-graft court) for reckless imprudence resulting in multiple homicides and multiple serious injuries.
 They were accused of allowing Ozone Disco to secure a certificate of annual inspection in 1995 "despite the inadequacy, insufficiency and impropriety of the documents submitted by the owners".
-In 2007, one of the twelve – the former city engineer and building official of Quezon City, Alfredo Macapugay – was discharged from criminal and civil liability after the Sandiganbayan concluded that he had no hand in the issuance of the necessary permits to Ozone Disco management.
+In 2007, one of the twelve – former Quezon City engineer and building official Alfredo Macapugay – was discharged from criminal and civil liabilities after the Sandiganbayan concluded he had no hand in issuing permits to Ozone Disco's management.

-On November 20, 2014, seven officials of the Quezon City government were found guilty under the Philippines' anti-graft and corrupt practices law by the country's anti-graft court Sandiganbayan.
-They were held liable for negligence in connection with the approval of the building permit and issuance of certificates of occupancy for the company which owned Ozone.
-The club's owners were also found to be liable.
-The court affirmed its decision in April 2015.
+On November 20, 2014, seven officials of the Quezon City government were found guilty by the Sandiganbayan of violating Republic Act No. 3019, known as the "Anti-Graft and Corrupt Practices Act”.
+They were held liable for negligence in connection with the approval of the building permit and issuance of certificates of occupancy to Westwood Entertainment Company, Inc., whose owners were also found liable.
+The Sandiganbayan later affirmed its decision in April 2015.

 Former site and developments

-The structure, which housed the Ozone Disco, remained standing in Timog Avenue, Quezon City but was not commercially used for over 20 years after the incident.
-For a few years after the incident, there was a makeshift memorial on the site featuring photographs of the victims.
-This has since been dismantled, and no marker or official memorial commemorates the incident or its victims.
+For some few years after the incident, there was a makeshift memorial on the site featuring photographs of the victims.
+This has since been dismantled, with no marker or official memorial remaining.
+The structure which housed Ozone Disco stood along Timog Avenue in Quezon City, and was not commercially used for over 20 years.

-In March 2015, a week before the 19th anniversary of the tragedy, the Ozone Disco building was finally demolished.
+In March 2015, a week before the 19th anniversary of the tragedy, Ozone Disco's building was finally demolished.
 Relatives of the victims still visit the site.
-As of October 2016, the former location of the Ozone Disco Club is currently occupied by a branch of the rice porridge chain GoodAh!!!, co-owned by television host Boy Abunda.
+As of October 2016, the former site of Ozone Disco is occupied by a branch of the rice porridge chain GoodAh!!!, co-owned by television host Boy Abunda.